pmahnke/mahnke-cocktails/recipe/placebo.md

 - Method: Build in the Shaker Tin
 - Pour: Open Pour
+- Glassware:
+  - Rocks glass or Tiki glass
-- Glassware: Tiki, Crushed Ice
+  - Crushed Ice
 - Garnish: Grated nutmeg, pineapple fronds, & tiki umbrella
 - Special Prep: Add all ingredients to the larger shaker tin and blend with an emersion blender.